roonyh/node-get-give/doc/post.md

 ### `vm` module

-First, I want to introduce you the [`vm` module](https://nodejs.org/api/vm.html) from Node.js. `vm`'s responsibility in Node.js is executing JavaScript.
+First, I want to introduce you the [`vm` module](https://nodejs.org/api/vm.html) from Node.js. `vm`'s responsibility is executing JavaScript.
 Every single JavaScript file you write in your Node.js app must contact this module at some point to have it executed.

 `vm` provides two methods to facilitate this.

 * vm.runInNewContext(someJSCode, theNewContext)
 * vm.runInThisContext(someJSCode)

 *Context* in these methods refer to the global state.
-Both methods run the JavaScript code stored in string variable `someJSCode`.
+Both methods execute the JavaScript code stored in string variable `someJSCode`.
+They differ only by the global variables they allow `someJSCode` to use.

-`runInThisContext` makes a brand new set of variables and functions using its second parameter `theNewContext` object and makes them available to `someJSCode` as globals.
+`runInThisContext` makes a brand new set of variables and functions using entries in `theNewContext` object and makes them available to `someJSCode` as globals.

 `runInThisContext` makes all the globals available to the script that runs it, to be available to `someJSCode` as well.